deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “So that was how the war began for me.
 Three hours outside of Yuy Geng, I got a message from the Commune congratulating me on siring a healthy little male and asking if I wanted to suggest a name.
 Shortly after *that,* I was fighting for my life against a biodrone.”
 Bruuk looked out the window as Armstrong rolled and turned away from them. “...that cub was probably torn apart by his own mother.
 The other two...wouldn’t have left the Commune yet.”

-Wild clearly had no idea what to say.
+Wilde clearly had no idea what to say.

 “...Fuck, mate—”